Updated on: August 1, 2022

 - Two-factor authentication (2FA).
 Keeper is compatible with TOTP authenticators, Android’s built-in biometric scanning, and USB tokens like YubiKey.
 It also includes KeeperDNA — a built-in 2FA authenticator.

-Keeper’s free plan is very limited and doesn’t include almost any of Keeper’s excellent security features.
+Keeper’s free plan is very limited and hardly includes any of Keeper’s excellent security features.
 On the other hand, if you’re willing to invest in a paid password manager, Keeper offers a wide range of flexible payment plans, including Keeper Unlimited ($24.49 / year) for individuals and Keeper Family ($52.49 / year) for up to 5 users.
 Both individual and family users can also get optional dark web monitoring and up to 100 GB cloud storage.

 Keeper is a secure password manager with a unique messaging app and more cloud storage than any other competitor.
 Keeper also has all of the security features I expect from a premium password manager, including advanced encryption, 2FA, breach monitoring, and a built-in authenticator.
 Keeper has a wide range of flexible pricing plans as well, so individuals and families can easily choose the right plan to meet their needs.

 4. RoboForm — Best for Auto-Filling Web Forms

 RoboForm is a highly secure password manager with exceptional auto-filling capabilities.
 It includes templates for everything from passports and credit cards to vehicle registration information, and it automatically enters personal and payment info into all types of web forms without errors or missed fields.